Coordinate recognition: General theory, Groups, and other surprises: Other structures

 and

-\end{corollary} \begin{proof} We have quantifier elimination in DLO in the language of pure orders, therefore all formulas are equivalent to a Boolean combination of formulas of the form $x\geq y$ and $x=y$, which are naturally $h$-formula.
+\end{corollary} \begin{proof} We have quantifier elimination in DLO (the theory of dense linear orderings without the endpoints) in the language of pure orders, therefore all formulas are equivalent to a Boolean combination of formulas of the form $x\geq y$ and $x=y$, which are satisfiable $h$-formulas.
 We can conclude by \Cref{C.QuestionDecomp}. \end{proof}